Holiday plans cancelled or disrupted? Find out your rights when it comes to refunds, cancellation fees, double bookings and misleading advertising.

 Alternatively, you could take the provider to the Disputes Tribunal.

-I was never shown any terms and conditions when I booked my holiday accommodation, but the company is now quoting them to me to refuse a refund.
+I was never shown any terms and conditions when I booked, but the company is now quoting them at me to refuse a refund.
 Do they apply?

-No. Terms and conditions only form part of the deal if they were disclosed to you before making the booking.
+No. Terms and conditions only form part of the deal if they were disclosed to you prior to making the booking.

 Providers can’t just make up terms to suit themselves when circumstances change.
-The terms need to have been in place when the contract is made.
+The terms need to have been in place at the time the contract is made.
 Any attempt to impose new terms on a consumer is likely to breach the FTA.

-Can I claim compensation if my holiday accommodation is double booked?
+Can I claim compensation if the property is double-booked?

 Yes.
-The CGA requires traders to carry out their services with reasonable care and skill.
-So, if the property is advertised for rent when it’s not available, you’re entitled to a refund as well as reasonable consequential losses (the extra expenses you incurred).
+The Consumer Guarantees Act requires traders to carry out their services with reasonable care and skill.
+So if the property is advertised for rent when it’s not available, you’re entitled to a refund as well as reasonable consequential losses (the extra expenses you incurred).

 If you’re refused a refund, head to the Disputes Tribunal.
 Alternatively, if you paid by credit or debit card, talk to your bank about a chargeback (a refund to your card).